opendocsg/slw-judgments-backfill/2000_SGHC_179/report.md

 **(c) Whether the appellant accepted the money with a guilty knowledge**

 The guilty knowledge that must be established for a conviction under s 6(a) of the Act refers to whether the appellant knew or realised that what he did was corrupt by the ordinary and objective standard.
-This is a subjective test: **Chan Wing Seng v PP** [1997] 2 SLR 426 at 434.
+This is a subjective test: **Chan Wing Seng v PP** <span class="citation">[1997] 2 SLR 426</span> at 434.

 On his finding as to whether the appellant possessed the relevant guilty knowledge, the district judge stated in his judgment: